yuvalgeva77/AppiumGridProj/README.md

  File through json
 - Device - create device from GET /api/v1/devices request through json

 - MobileTest- basic class which all test extend.
 Contain test reset information and shared data like time stamp.
+Each test has a failure mechanism and 10 mins timeout(including up to 5 mins of rebooting device if needed).
 -Ios Test classes: AppStoreTest_ios, EriBankTest_ios, EspnTest_ios.
 -Android Test classes: TapTheDotTest, AppStoreTest_Android, EriBankTest_Android, EspnTest_Android.
 creates a driver-> runs the specific test-> print the result to the device.txt and to the TestLogger-> releases driver.

+Failure mechanism:
+3 tries to each test
+1. Test->
+	if succeeds- stop.
+	Else- test failure-> get support data and write exceptions->
+2. restart test with new driver-> if succeeds -stop.
+	Else- test failure-> get support data and write exceptions-> reset device(up to 5 minutes)->
+3. restart test with new driver-> if succeeds- stop.
+Else- test failure-> get support data and write exceptions.